Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/SW_Emulation/README.md

 <tr>
 <td>
-<a href="./README.md#Using-Vitis-IDE-for-software-emulation-debug">Using the Vitis IDE for Software Emulation Debug</a>
+<a href="./README.md#Debug-Using-the-Vitis-IDE-Debugger-for-software-emulation">Debug Using the Vitis IDE Debugger for Software Emulation</a>
 </td>
 <td>
 Explains how to debug for software emulation using the Vitis IDE.